 Because PsycINFO emphasizes psychology, counseling, mental health, and related fields, it is NOT an appropriate database to search for every clinical question.
 There would be very little, if anything, available on the breast feeding duration and exclusivity question.
 However, if your question were about interventions for smoking cessation, for example, it would be very appropriate.
 If you are uncertain if literature relating to your question would be indexed in PsycINFO, ask your professor or your librarian.

 This page provides general videos from the American Psychological Association about how to use the features in PsycINFO, but it does NOT illustrate how to search on a specific PICO question.
 However, you could use the same keyword method illustrated for the other databases.

 You can preform a keyword/phrase search of PsycINFO using the PICO elements of your question as the search concepts, but you could also make your search more relevant by using subject headings for each aspect of your PICO question.
-This video illustrates a sample search of a generic research question in PsycINFO using subject headings instead of plain keywords and phrases.

 Although keyword and phrase searching often works well for PICO questions, it may not be enough to identify all the most relevant and current evidence for every clinical question or topic.
 You may have to do a subject headings search.

 This video demonstrates how to search the PsycINFO indexing terms (also known as the thesaurus).
 This process performs the same function as using CINAHL Subject Headings in CINAHL or Medical Subject Headings in PubMed, although the indexing terms used from database to database can vary even if you are searcing the same topic.